therealchjones/plex-admin/README.md

 # plex-admin

-A system to manage a media center ecosystem
+a system to centrally manage a media center ecosystem

+## Capabilities

+- When was the most recent episode, and do we have it?
+- When is the next episode?

 ## Installation

+### via git repository

+### via release package

 1. Enable the web server authorization and authentication method of your choice
 1. Configure the web server to run proxy.cgi as a cgi script rather than serve the file